- Antennas: Our Products Subcategories

 Intended for short range meshed networks and reaches everyone within its range.

-This diagram shows the relationship between the E and H planes for a vertically polarized omni-directional dipole antenna.
+BELOW: The diagram below shows the relationship between the E and H planes for a vertically polarized omni-directional dipole antenna.
 This is the type used in wireless repeater systems and it is intended for short range meshed networks and reaches everyone within its range.

 Polarization of the wireless antenna is the orientation of the wireless signal.
 It can be vertical, horizontal, circular or combinations of these.